WeTrustPlatform/account-indexer/README.md

 ## Handle node out of sync
 Use a go routine to regularly check for last record of block database amongst current time, created at and block time

+## Handle block db
+Block db is borned for Reorg scenario and we need last block most of the time.
+Use a go routine to regularly delete old blocks.

 ## Handle Restart
 + If there is no batch status database, run from genesis to latest as a batch, track status at each block processed
 + Else if there are any uncompleted batches, run all of them, each in a separate go routine.
 And run a separate batch from the last newHead block to the latest block in blockchain